 Misting the leaves

 One of the simplest ways to increase the humidity for your Wandering Jew Plants is to mist the leaves with a spray bottle.
 We recommend doing this a few times a week if the air is really dry.
 It’s also important that you only mist in the morning as there is enough time for the water to evaporate before it gets dark.
 If the temperature drops and the leaves are still wet then they can rot pretty quickly.
+We love these spray bottles from Amazon because they’re super affordable and look great!

 Place your Wandering Jew Plants over a tray of small pebbles.
 Fill up the tray so the water reaches halfway up the pebbles.
 You want to make sure that the water level never reaches the pot as the roots will rot if they are sitting in a puddle of water all day.
 Over time the water in the tray will slowly evaporate, lifting up the humidity level.
 Replace the water every few days to stop it from becoming stagnant.
 Otherwise, it’ll start to smell!